 I have always wanted to try making wigs for dolls, but my Pullip doll was just too expensive for me to experiment on.
-Good thing Makies dolls use the same-sized wigs as Pullips (7"), so I finally got the chance to try out wig-making.
+Good thing Makies dolls use the same-sized wigs as Pullips (7"); I finally got the chance to try out wig-making.

-- Yarn: Use a variegated yarn to have different shades of hair.
+- Yarn: Use variegated yarn to have different shades of hair.

 Abbreviations Used in American Terms